usamatar/usamatar/README.md

-# :wave: Hello There!
+# 👋 Hello There!
 I'm Usama Tariq

-## I am a Freshman in Computer Science and a Web Developer
+## 🎓 Fresh Graduate in Computer Science | Web Developer

 Welcome to my GitHub profile!
-I'm passionate about coding and learning new technologies.
-Currently, I'm focused on building skills in web development, and I love working with front-end technologies.
+I'm a passionate web developer with a strong foundation in programming and modern web technologies.
+I thrive on solving complex problems and enjoy learning new tools and frameworks to build impactful projects.

-- :office: **Currently Learning**: Full-stack Web Development
+- 🚀 **Currently Exploring**: Full-Stack Web Development
-- :seedling: **Working On**: Personal projects using ReactJS, Redux, and more
+- 🛠️ **Working On**: Personal projects using ReactJS, Redux, Node.js, and Express.js
-- :speech_balloon: **I enjoy talking about**: Web Development, JavaScript, React, and Front-end Frameworks
+- 💬 **I enjoy talking about**: JavaScript, React, RESTful APIs, and Full-Stack Development

+---

-## 🔧 Languages & Tools I Use
+## 🔧 Technologies & Tools

-Here are the tools and technologies that I work with and enjoy the most:
+Here are the tools and technologies I work with and enjoy the most:

 <table>
   <tr>